kinguinltdhk/Kinguin-eCommerce-API/HOWTO.md

 In this case, by responding to the error code `2610`, you can send a product request and update it.
 If the product exists, you will be able to resend your order.

 **Updates after order created**

-If you do not decided to use **postback notifications** as a main way to update products you should always try to update products that have been purchased by you after last order request.
-It is handy, when you purchase the same product many times and for some reasons you have not been able to update them on time.
+If you do not decided to use **postback notifications** as a main way to update products you should always try to update products that have been purchased in the last order request.
+It is handy, when you purchase the same products many times and for some reasons you have not been able to update them on time.